Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations: Preliminaries

 \subsection{Problem reductions}

-As we have discussed, the problems of PE and AE are closely related.
-They also relate to the problem of Eigenvalue Estimation (EE).
+As we have discussed, the problems of Phase Estimation and Amplitude Estimation are closely related.
+They also relate to the problem of Eigenvalue Estimation.
 Below, we precisely define each of these.

-\textbf{Phase estimation (PE).} Let $U$ be a unitary operator and $\ket{\psi}$ a state such that $U \ket{\psi} = e^{i \phi} \ket{\psi}$ for some unknown $\phi \in [0, 2 \pi[$.
+\textbf{Phase estimation (PE).} Let $U$ be a unitary operator and $\ket{\psi}$ a state such that $U \ket{\psi} = e^{i \phi} \ket{\psi}$ for some unknown $\phi \in [0, 2 \pi)$.
 Let $U_{\psi}$ be an operator that prepares $\ket{\psi}$: $U_{\psi} \ket{0^m} = \ket{\psi}$. \textit{Input:} Access operators $U_{\psi}$, $U_{\psi}^{\dg}$, controlled-$U$, and controlled-$U^{\dg}$, and a precision parameter $\epsilon > 0$. \textit{Output:} An estimation of $\phi$ up to $\epsilon$, with bounded-error probability.

 \textbf{Amplitude estimation (AE).} Let $A$ be a unitary operator such that $A \ket{0^m} = \sqrt{p} \good + \sqrt{1 - p^2} \bad$ and let $O_A$ be an oracle that distinguishes $\ket{\text{good}}$ from $\ket{\text{bad}}$ (say, by applying a $-1$ phase to $\ket{\text{good}}$). \textit{Input:} Access to operators $A$, $A^{\dg}$, and $O_A$, and a precision parameter $\epsilon > 0$. \textit{Output:} An estimation of $\vert p \vert$ up to $\epsilon$, with bounded-error probability.